rrwick/Bacsort/README.md

 #### What about horizontal gene transfer (HGT)?

 The more HGT present in a population of bacteria, the less appropriate it is to organise their genomes in a tree, i.e. HGT makes the phylogeny more network-like and less tree-like.
 This is a shortcoming of Bacsort, which uses trees to organise genomes and assumes that a 'clade' is a real thing.
 Bacsort also builds trees using distance matrixes which, unlike alignment-based phylogenetics, have no good way to filter out the effect of HGT.
 However, I think that on the whole, HGT probably does not affect the structure of Bacsort's trees enough to be a problem, at least not when making species-level distinctions.
-If you disagree with that statement, please let me know - I'd be interest to hear your views!
+If you disagree with that statement, please let me know – I'd be interested to hear your views!

 #### What's the deal with _Shigella_?